circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 ### Create an EKS Cluster

-Once you meet the requirements for using the CircleCI AWS-EKS Orb, you may create an EKS cluster using the code sample shown below.
+Once you meet the requirements for using the CircleCI AWS-EKS orb, you may create an EKS cluster using the code sample shown below.

 ```yaml
 Version: 2.1